-Finding Romance on the High Seas.
+Finding romance on the high seas…

 Trying to find love on a cruise boat in a Finnish reality show series.

-Sinkkulaiva may sound like a programme about Finnish maritime history after being translated by a random Finnish to English dictionary but it’s not… It is probably one of Finland’s saddest or funniest dating shows depending on your point of view and what company you keep…
+Sinkkulaiva may sound like a programme about Finnish maritime history after being translated by a random Finnish to English dictionary, but it’s not.
+It is probably one of Finland’s saddest or funniest dating shows depending on your point of view and what company you keep.

-Anyway, Sinkkulaiva starts by showing a hopeful romantic single Finn and for argument’s sake, lets call him Mikko.
+Sinkkulaiva starts by showing a hopeful romantic single Finn and for argument’s sake, let’s call him Mikko.
 Mikko is 37 years old.
 Please note, Mikko can be replaced by a woman and can be of any age.
-Although you do feel more depressed as the show progresses dependant on their age, your age and your marital status.
+Although you do feel more depressed as the show progresses dependant on the contestant’s age, your age and your marital status.

 Uptop Upton lookalike he hopes to meet and for the girl its a Thor lookalike, ie Chris Hemsworth.

-We then follow then to the bar usually by way of passing the on board duty-free shop.
+We then follow them to the bar usually by way of passing the onboard duty-free shop.
 As well as helping Mikko find love, this programme also serves as an advert for a certain ferry chain.
-So if as normally happens love is not found, at least the Finns will book the boat for an all night drinking experience or to stock up on cheaper alcohol.
+If as normally happens love is not found, at least the Finns will book the boat for an all-night drinking experience or to stock up on cheaper alcohol.

 This including the Finnish answer to the Chippendales and some very attractive leggy, Estonian girl dancers wearing very wee dresses.
 Following this is a montage of Mikko chatting up a variety of girls and then we follow him to his cabin.
 He is normally alone but if he has pulled we cheer and wave Finnish flags like demented Eurovision Song Contest viewers.

-Luckily for me, this programme is always however made so much less depressing by darlin’ husband as it can be a bit of a weeper.
-With my husband’s mock Geordie accent impersonating the British voiceover from the British Big Brother (1985) television series to riff this show making it considerably less depressing.
+Luckily for me, this programme is always however made so much less depressing by Darlin’ Husband.
+It can be a bit of a weeper.
+My husband’s mock Geordie accent impersonates the British voiceover from the British Big Brother (1985) television series to riff this show making it considerably less depressing.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 /10